-- .01 Equipment, furniture, and other tangible property should not be capitalized if it does not meet the definition of capitalized equipment.
-If the item meets all of the following, it should be assigned to the user and maintained in an inventory tracking system: - The item cost is less \$5,000 but at least \$500, - The item is tangible, personal property, - The useful life of the item is at least two years, and - The item is able to function by itself. - Technology item - Tables, chairs, desks and other facility items as determined necessary. - .02 The cost of the non-capitalized item includes not only the purchase price but also additional charges such as freight, site preparation, and professional fees necessary to place the asset in its intended location and condition for use.
+.01 Equipment, furniture, and other tangible property should not be capitalized if it does not meet the definition of capitalized equipment.
+If the item meets all of the following, it should be assigned to the user and maintained in an inventory tracking system:

+- a.
+The item cost is less \$5,000 but at least \$500, - b.
+The item is tangible, personal property,

+- c.
+The useful life of the item is at least two years, and - d.
+The item is able to function by itself. - e.
+Technology item - f.
+Tables, chairs, desks and other facility items as determined necessary.

+.02 The cost of the non-capitalized item includes not only the purchase price but also additional charges such as freight, site preparation, and professional fees necessary to place the asset in its intended location and condition for use.
 The purchase price is defined as the actual cost to the College after all applicable discounts have been taken.
-Trade-in allowances should be added to the cash paid to determine the capitalized value of the equipment. - .03 Each department head or program director is responsible for the equipment, furniture, and other items of value assigned to the department.
+Trade-in allowances should be added to the cash paid to determine the capitalized value of the equipment.

+.03 Each department head or program director is responsible for the equipment, furniture, and other items of value assigned to the department.
 An inventory report will be provided annually of items the department or program is responsible for and whom the item is assigned.
 The department head/program director will review the list along with the individual assigned the items to ensure its accuracy.
 The report once verified and changes documented must be submitted to the Accountant Specialist.

-11.0020 CLASSROOM INVENTORY

-Inventory items, such as musical instruments, tools, calculators, etc., that are issued to students by the faculty for learning are the responsibility of the faculty member.
+11.0020 LAND, BUILDINGS, and BUILDING IMPROVEMENTS

+All real property, including land, land improvements, structures, and appurtenances thereto, excluding moveable machinery and equipment, shall be capitalized.
+Such expenditures shall be recorded in the accounting records.